etolstoy/ParseRevealer/README.md

 # ParseRevealer

 **Parse Revealer** is a pentesting utility for Mac OS X that helps with analysis of [Parse] account used in an application under test.
-More info in this [article]:
+More info on attacking Parse is available in this [article].

 ![App screenshot](http://habrastorage.org/files/cb5/e53/478/cb5e534788e145188a96cca09fdeecd1.png)